We wanted to wish a happy Father’s Day to all the dads out there, both human and animal fathers alike!

 #4: Greater Flamingo

 Male flamingos are all around good guys.
 Even while congregating in a flock of thousands of birds, these guys remain monogamous, mating with one special gal for life.
 Flamingo dads are also feminists, as they wholeheartedly believe in gender equality, which is rare in the animal kingdom.
-When it comes time to mate, dad helps mom select a nesting site, and together they construct the nest out of mud.
+When it comes time to mate, Dad helps Mom select a nesting site, and together they construct the nest out of mud.
 Once she lays her egg, the father shares in the responsibility of incubating the egg, as they take turns sitting on the nest for equal amounts of time.
 Once the hatchling is born, mom and dad share all parenting duties equally.
 See greater flamingos on one of Nat Hab’s Galapagos tours.

 #3: Frog and toad

 Collectively, most frog and toad species have some pretty dedicated dads.
 Some male frogs keep their tadpoles in their mouths until the tadpoles are able to make it on their own.
-Other amphibian fathers, such as the midwife toad, implant their spawn underneath their skin, usually on their backs of their legs.
+Other amphibian fathers, such as the midwife toad, implant their spawn underneath their skin, usually on the backs of their legs.
 One type of frog, aptly called the pouched frog, carries their offspring in a pouch on their belly while they develop, much like kangaroos or possums do.

 Male seahorses go above and beyond when it comes to parenting—they are one of the only species in the animal kingdom known for male pregnancy!
 That’s right, the moms deposit their eggs into the male seahorse’s pouch, then he fertilizes and incubates them for 45 days until they are born as full-on tiny seahorses.
 Seahorse dads may not experience morning sickness, but they do have to endure contractions as they go through labor.